mittelmark/minipy/README.md

 * `minipy/__main__.py` - the file containing an example application runnable with `python -m minipy`
 * `minipy/__init__.py` - the initialization code - this file makes the module a package

+## Template

+You can use this package for github to create a new package with the same structure like this:

+- goto the minipy Github page [https://github.com/mittelmark/minipy](https://github.com/mittelmark/minipy)
+- on the top you see a green button "Use this template"
+- click there an use the template

+If you are not on Github you can use either cloning or you use the zip file, see below.

 ## Cloning

 To create new projects you can just fetch the package to your file system using your download manager pointing to: